 "The symbolism associated with the Sukkah is one that is intended to remind us of being homeless, the feeling of living somewhere on a temporary basis.
 It should serve as a reminder to us not to become over confident with our wealth or influence.
 It should remind us that we need to look to God for our provisions, not man.
 It should also remind us that this earth is not our permanent home.
 It is also symbolic of the protection that the Jews [Hebrews] received from God in the desert after they were freed from bondage in Egypt (Lev.
 23:43).
 It should remind us that our survival is dependent upon God."

-Let's observe Sukkot without the stress of "doing it right."
-Unless we were present in the desert with Moshe who was receiving his instructions directly from YHWH Himself, can we truly know we are "doing it right?"
-Let's just concentrate on DOING it!
-Build a sukkah and celebrate, enjoy, fellowship, and (if we cannot physically sleep in it) dwell near it during this 8 day holiday so that generation after generation we will know that YHWH made the people of Isra'el live in sukkot when He brought them out of the land of Egypt.
-(Leviticus 23:43).
+So, let's observe Sukkot without the stress of "doing it right."
+Unless we were present in the desert with Moshe who received his instructions directly from YHWH Himself, we cannot truly know whether or not we are "doing it right."
+Just concentrate on DOING it!

 Deuteronomy 16: 13 "You are to keep the festival of Sukkot for seven days after you have gathered the produce of your threshing-floor and winepress.
 14 Rejoice at your festival - you, your sons and daughters, your male and female slaves, the L'vi'im, and the foreigners, orphans and widows living among you.
 15 Seven days you are to keep the festival for ADONAI your God in the place ADONAI your God will choose, because ADONAI your God will bless you in all your crops and in all your work, so you are to be full of joy!